TV3 (Malaysian TV network)

-Sistem Televisyen Malaysia Berhad, operating as TV3 (pronounced as Tivi Tiga), is a Bangsar-based Malaysian commercial free-to-air television channel owned by Malaysian media conglomerate, Media Prima.
+Sistem Televisyen Malaysia Berhad, operating as TV3 (pronounced as TV Tiga), is a Bangsar-based Malaysian commercial free-to-air television channel owned by Malaysian media conglomerate, Media Prima.

 TV3 is the third oldest TV station in Malaysia.
 It was launched on 1 June 1984 as the country's first and oldest private television channel.
-As of October 2021, TV3 remains to be the most-watched television station in Malaysia with about 17% of its viewing share among other Malaysian television stations, followed by TV9 with 15% of its viewing share, making two of them become the second most-watched television station in the country, despite the declining viewership of 3 free-to-air television channels.
+As of October 2021, TV3 remains the most-watched television station in Malaysia with about 17% viewing share among Malaysian television stations.
+It is followed by TV9 with 15% of viewing share.
+This makes the two of them the most watched television stations in the country, despite the declining viewership of the 3 free-to-air television channels.

 The network is notable for opening the big doors for the launching of private TV stations in Malaysia and responsible for launching the careers of many well-known personalities in broadcasting fields.
 Since 2003, it also organised the Jom Heboh carnival to promote its brands and products.
 It is the dominant local channel targeted at the majority Malay population in Malaysia.

 History

 Setup

 As early as 1976, some members of parliament demanded the creation of a commercial television channel, but concerns were raised by the government over a potential loss of revenue from newspapers and magazines.

 A license was granted to Fleet Group Sdn.
-Bhd., which was owned by Tan Sri Halim Saad in 15 September 1983.
-Officials from Corporate Business Solutions were in talks with Fleet group executives regarding the development of broadcasting in the country.
+Bhd., owned by the Daim Zainuddin on 15 September 1983.
+Officials from Corporate Business Solutions (CBS) were in talks with Fleet Group executives regarding the development of broadcasting in the country.
 The plan was to produce 30% national content and air 70% international content, with the option to buy programmes produced by the government.
-Fleet group, the publisher of the New Straits Times, was chosen due to its "capacity, capability and expertise".
+Fleet Group, the publisher of the New Straits Times, was chosen due to its "capacity, capability and expertise".
 The channel, with a projected launch date of 1 January 1985, was budgeted at RM 45 million.
 One of the plans was to recapture urban audiences, who had escaped television in pursuit of other forms of entertainment, especially home video, a practice that, among the ethnic groups, was more prevalent in Chinese Malaysians.

 In November 1983, TV3 announced that its broadcasts would start ahead of schedule, at some point in 1984.
 Work for the transmitter at Bukit Besi started in February 1984, revealing the TV3 name to the public.
 In a surprise move, the channel later secured the rights to the 1984 Summer Olympics days later, to be held later in the year in Los Angeles.
 The decision still depended on whether or not the owners would start the channel on time.
 A prospective launch date of between June and July was then announced.